microsoft/code-with-engineering-playbook/source-control/readme.md

 Closes: #123
 ```

 You can specify the default git editor, which allows you to write your commit messages using your favorite editor.
-The following command makes vscode your default git editor:
+The following command makes Visual Studio Code your default git editor:

 ```bash
 git config --global core.editor "code --wait"